jalongx/imprint/README.md

 # Imprint Disk Imager

-Imprint provides a safe way to back up and restore disk partitions using partclone.
-It includes both a simple Zenity‑based UI and a full command‑line interface for headless or automated workflows.
+Imprint is a modern, safe, and mapper‑aware disk imaging tool built on partclone.
+It backs up only the used data, supports LUKS and LVM, and works both inside Linux and from a rescue ISO — without the complexity or the hardware limitations of older imaging tools.

 - You can backup or restore unmounted **non-system** partitions from within your Linux operating system.
 You can backup and restore **system partitions** by booting with the Imprint Rescue ISO or booting to another Linux installation on the same computer.
 - It only backs up the data on the partition -- no raw images that are the same size as the partition you're backing up.